-• 2.4ha of employment development within the wider 4.58ha site, providing Although this site is 4.55 ha gross, most of this will needed to provide the green infrastructure.
-2.4 ha approximately 11,200sqm of will be built out as employment floorspace land for Class E)g)iii, B2 and B8 uses
+Although this site is 4.6 ha gross, most of this will be needed to provide the green infrastructure.
+1.67 ha will be built out as employment land for Class E (g)iii B2 and B8 uses

-- Leicester City Council as landowner will work jointly with the promoters and development partners to ensure the timely delivery of the site, establishing the mechanisms for securing the infrastructure needed to enable the development of this site - A Masterplan will be required, to be prepared in consultation with Charnwood
+- Leicester City Council as landowner will work jointly with the promoters and development partners to ensure the timely delivery of the site, establishing the mechanisms for securing the infrastructure needed to enable the development of this site. - Delivery of the site must be based on a master plan with an associated delivery and a phasing plan.